typescript-eslint/typescript-eslint/packages/eslint-plugin/README.md

 Airbnb has two configs, a base one [`eslint-config-airbnb-base`](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base) and one that includes rules for React [`eslint-config-airbnb`](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).

-First you'll need to install the config acrording to the instructions in one of the links above. `npx install-peerdeps --dev eslint-config-airbnb` or `npx install-peerdeps --dev eslint-config-airbnb-base` should work if you are using **npm 5+**.
+First you'll need to install the config according to the instructions in one of the links above. `npx install-peerdeps --dev eslint-config-airbnb` or `npx install-peerdeps --dev eslint-config-airbnb-base` should work if you are using **npm 5+**.

 Then you should add `airbnb` (or `airbnb-base`) to your `extends` section of `.eslintrc`.
 You might also want to turn on `plugin:@typescript-eslint/recommended` as well to enable all of the recommended rules.